Unsure which TID policy is right for you? You can compare Travel Insurance Direct policies and apply securely online.

 Rental vehicle excess

-- Provides cover for the rental vehicle excess if your hire car is damaged or stolen whilst in your care.
+- Can provide cover for the rental vehicle excess if your hire car is damaged or stolen whilst in your care.

-- You can also choose to increase the amount covered for a nominal fee.
+- You can also choose to increase the amount covered, at additional cost.

-- Cover for you are legally responsible for damage to a third party’s property, or injury to another person.
+- Cover for if you are legally liable for damage to a third party’s property, or injury to another person.

 TID will assess each domestic and international policy claim.
 General Exclusion for TID claims include: